Why Do Cats Arch Their Backs? Top 10 Reasons [Explained]

 7. Back Pain

-Cats may arch their backs when they are in pain in their backs or abdomens.
+While less common, another reason that a cat may arch its back is if it is experiencing abdominal pain.
 Walking with their backs arched may be more comfortable for them because of their discomfort.

-9. Sign of Pleasure
+9. Delimitation of Territories

 When My Cat Arches Its Back, what should I do?